-Dr Kafil M. Razeeb is a Research Fellow at CONNECT in Tyndall National Institute leading Advanced Energy Materials activity.
+Dr Kafil M. Razeeb is a Funded Investigator at CONNECT in Tyndall National Institute leading Advanced Energy Materials activity.

 He received his MSc in Applied Physics and Electronics from the University of Dhaka in 1999 and earned his PhD working on magnetic nanowires from the University of Limerick in 2003.
 After graduating, Kafil Razeeb joined the National Microelectronics Research Centre in Cork, a predecessor of the Tyndall National Institute.